mongodb/terraform-provider-mongodbatlas/website/docs/r/database_user.html.markdown

 * `name` - (Required) Name of the role to grant.
 See [Create a Database User](https://docs.atlas.mongodb.com/reference/api/database-users-create-a-user/) `roles.roleName` for valid values and restrictions.
 * `database_name` - (Required) Database on which the user has the specified role.
 A role on the `admin` database can include privileges that apply to the other databases.
 * `collection_name` - (Optional) Collection for which the role applies.
 You can specify a collection for the `read` and `readWrite` roles.
 If you do not specify a collection for `read` and `readWrite`, the role applies to all collections in the database (excluding some collections in the `system`. database).

+### Labels
+Containing key-value pairs that tag and categorize the database user.
+Each key and value has a maximum length of 255 characters.

+* `key` - The key that you want to write.
+* `value` - The value that you want to write.

 ## Attributes Reference